-Here are a few of my top sleep tips when it comes to maintaining as settled sleep as possible for your little ones;
+Here are a few of my top sleep tips when it comes to maintaining as settled sleep as possible for your little ones

-- Prioritise napping but in the same breath you may need to be flexible with it.
-For example you may need to be at a family gathering in the afternoon that involves travelling during a nap time.
+- Prioritise napping but in the same breath, you may need to be flexible with it.
+For example, you may need to be at a family gathering in the afternoon that involves travelling during nap time.
 My advice would be to allow them to have a longer nap than normal in the morning and then nap in the car on your way there.
 However, if your child is down to 1 nap a day I would advise holding the nap time and explaining to those hosting that you will be arriving a little late.
 This will allow everyone to be rested and result in a more enjoyable afternoon for you all.

 - Be prepared for bedtime.
 If you are out and about visiting family or friends then bring your child’s pyjamas with you.
-That way when it is time for you to leave you can pop their pjs on and should they fall asleep in the car on the way home, you can transfer them to their cot or bed.
+That way when it is time for you to leave you can pop their PJs on and should they fall asleep in the car on the way home, you can transfer them to their cot or bed.
 A travel sleeping bag for younger babies and toddler is very handy when travelling like this.

 - Try to keep meals regular and nutritious.
-We all fall into the trap of too much sugar over the Christmas period but for children this will take the edge off appetite and limit their intake of regular meals.
+We all fall into the trap of too much sugar over the Christmas period but for children, this will take the edge off appetite and limit their intake of regular meals.
 Stick to one treat a day if at all possible or only allow on Christmas Day.

 - When at home stick to your routine as much as possible.
-It might be tempting to snuggle up on the couch and watch a movie in the late afternoon and into evening with the children however we know that the blue light from the TV and devices has a negative impact on sleep and makes it harder for us to fall asleep.
+It might be tempting to snuggle up on the couch and watch a movie in the late afternoon and into the evening with the children however we know that the blue light from the TV and devices has a negative impact on sleep and makes it harder for us to fall asleep.
 Turn off the TV in the hour before bedtime and switch to Christmas books or telling your children stories of when you were small at Christmas.
 Children love this type of one to one interaction with their parents.

 - Keep your family active.
 Get out for daily walks as much as Irish weather will allow!
-This physical activity will help with tiredness at bedtime – as apposed to lounging around the house all day.
+This physical activity will help with tiredness at bedtime – as opposed to lounging around the house all day.
 Fresh air and time in the outdoors will always help everyone sleep a little better.

 - Make sure to let your child know when bedtime is coming.
 Remember they are going to be out of routine over Christmas and will lose track of things.
 In the hour prior to bedtime start to give them little warnings on when bedtime is happening – 30 minutes, 15 minutes, 10 minutes, 5 minutes and then follow through with bedtime.